 The first step is understanding (and communicating) why data is important.
 Sure, everyone knows that you need certain numbers to make specific decisions, but how does that data influence day-to-day activities?
 By helping employees understand how data not only affects the big picture but also the here and now, you empower them to use that information to become better at their jobs, meet their objectives, and contribute to the organization’s performance metrics in a tangible way.

 Data literacy is closely connected with your organization’s goals, too.
-If you (and everyone else on your team) knows how to use data, you can more easily bridge the gap between your role in the company and your contribution to its KPIs (key performance indicators).
+If you (and everyone else on your team) know how to use data, you can more easily bridge the gap between your role in the company and your contribution to its KPIs (key performance indicators).
 Additionally, understanding data in a real way can help you find more relevant performance metrics, which in turn makes it easier to create objectives that contribute to the company’s bottom line.

-Promote Data Literacy by Starting Small
+Improve Data Literacy by Starting Small

 If you’re ready start a data literacy initiative, remember this: it won’t happen overnight.
 In fact, you should start small.
 If you try to overextend and educate the entire organization at once, you’re likely to get frustrated and lose momentum.
 Instead, focus on one team to start.
 Hone their data skills until they’re fully bought-in and equipped to critically apply data to their day-to-day responsibilities.
 Then, as you expand your education efforts to the rest of the organization, you can use what you learned from your pilot group to enhance the efficacy of your training.